-- Sony PS5 details, release date, news and features - all you need to know
+- Sony PS5 details, news and features - all you need to know

 - If the PS5 is to become the best games console - it has to beat these.

-- These are the best PS4 games right now that still look awesome, despite the next-gen on its way.
+- These are the best PS4 games right now that will look awesome on the PS5

 1. Grand Theft Auto Expanded And Enhanced